bcbio/bcbio-nextgen/README.md

 ### Required libraries and data files

-The code drives a number of next-generation sequencing analysis tools, which will need to be installed along with associated data files.
+The code drives a number of next-generation sequencing analysis tools; install these on any machines involved in the processing.
 The [CloudBioLinux][i2] and [Galaxy CloudMan][i3] projects contain automated scripts to help with installation: